mayurankv/Obsidian-Code-Styler/README.md

 This plugin lets you customize the codeblocks in the following way in both editing mode and reading mode:

+> **Warning**
+If you used version 1.0.1, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/`.
+This only needs to happen once but is necessary as the file does not contain a few entries which are required by version 1.1.0 or above.
+After that, everything should work fine.

 TODO Section

 - Default dark and light theme.
 You can create your own themes as well.